hbliu/QDCMR/README.md

 >In the third row is header line

->In the next is data,Former two columns is ID and description,and later is data matrix to N*M
+>In the next is data, Former two columns is ID and description, and later is data matrix to N*M

 >gct format online:http://www.broadinstitute.org/cancer/software/genepattern/gp_guides/file-formats#_Creating_Input_Files_GCT